 from when I left at twenty past eight

 Like with a lot of my songs I went through a strange process: There is an initial spark, the idea or inspiration but still a lot of work to be done.
-It’s like being in labour with pains and horrible cramps burgeoning into anxiety.
-But when you summon up that energy and determination to push, you give birth to something that almost immediately takes on a magical life of its own.
-If you can’t activate that courage to face all of those feelings, it dies.
+Some songs practically write themselves but with others its like being in labour with pains and horrible cramps burgeoning into anxiety.
+But when you finally summon up that energy and determination to push, you give birth to something that almost immediately takes on a magical life of its own.
+If you can’t activate that courage to face all of those feelings, the idea dies.

 And I sit here eating the darkness